Insurance And Bonding Guidelines

-A COI is critical to assure that Florida Institute of Technology has the insurance protections afforded by the cotnractual requirements.
+A COI is critical to assure that Florida Institute of Technology has the insurance protections afforded by the contractual requirements.

 When do we need one?

-A COI must be provided to the university's Office of Compliance and Risk Management and Purchasing Department ten days BEFORE contracted services being, the commencement date of a contract, or others seek to use facilities at Florida Instituate of Technology.
+A COI must be provided to the university's Office of Compliance and Risk Management and Purchasing Department ten days BEFORE contracted services begin, the commencement date of a contract, or others seek to use facilities at Florida institute of Technology.
 When submitting for review, provide a copy of the agreement or contract or any other contracting document, if applicable.